 In that same WWE piece from 2016, former WCW Creative and Production team member John Laurinaitis said, “The plan was that WCW would move to Las Vegas and do weekly tapings out of the Hard Rock Cafe, which was building a 3,000-square-foot arena at that time.”
 Laurinaitis would later state that part of the company would be based out of Los Angeles.

-In keeping with the new ‘look and feel’ of WCW, Eric Bischoff contacted a very familiar name in the business, Joey Styles.
+In keeping with the new ‘look and feel’ of WCW, Eric Bischoff contacted a familiar name in the business, Joey Styles.
 As a play-by-play man, Styles had been the voice of ECW for years and had no desire to leave.
-That all changed, however, in January of 2001 when ECW ran its last pay-per-view, ‘Guilty As Charged’.
+However, that all changed in January of 2001 when ECW ran its last pay-per-view, ‘Guilty As Charged.’

 Discussions even went as far as deciding who Styles would be sharing the broadcast booth with.

 “I suggested Don Callis, who was my color commentator for ECW pay-per-views, to Eric,” Styles said.
 “He and I were a very good team.
 I heard rumors that my other announcer was going to be Jerry ‘The King’ Lawler, who at the time was not with WWE.”